 - Environmental governance

 I lead the Aerosol Science Group which was established in 1985 to facilitate inter-disciplinary research and consultancy.
 Research is funded through grants, contracts and studentships from Research Councils, European Union, industry and government departments.
-The research group currently consists of 1 postdoctoral worker and 4 postgraduate workers.
+The research group currently consists of 1 research officer and 4 postgraduate workers.
 The group provides a consultancy service an all aspects of aerosol science, bioaerosol analysis and air pollution measurement.
 Research covers a wide spectrum from nanoparticle production on the one hand though to health impacts at the other extreme.

 - physico-chemical properties of aerosols

 - indoor air quality and health impacts of aerosols

 I also have an interest in the historical aspects of air pollution and aerosol science.
 Follow research details for more information on these topics.

 - Head of Department, Sept 2001 to July 2004.